destacey/Moda/docs/work.md

 - Feature
 - Epic

+## Backlog Category
+An enum that enables the backlog levels to be defined in a hierarchy that is normalized across the organization.
+This value also defines the functionality enabled for different backlog levels.
+- Portfolio - Portfolio backlogs provide a way to group related items into a hierarchical structure.
+This is the only backlog category that allows multiple backlog levels.
+- Requirement - The requirement backlog category contains your base level work items.
+These items are owned by a single team.
+- Task - The task backlog contains task work items that are owned and managed by a parent work item.
+The parent work item is typically from the requirement backlog category.

 ## Backlog Level
 Allows the work types to be defined in a hierarchy that is normalized across the organization.
+The default levels are:
+- Portfolio
+- Product
+- Team
+- Task

 ## Workflow
 A workflow is a set of work states that define the different stages a work item must go through to be considered done.